 Central Oregon high school students can earn college credit by participating in any of several COCC programs.
-Concurrent Enrollment allows students to take courses on the Bend or Redmond campus while some Central Oregon high schools offer college-level general education and professional technical classes in the high schools.
+Concurrent Enrollment allows students to take courses on the Bend or Redmond campus while some Central Oregon high schools offer college-level general education and Career and Technical Education (CTE) classes in the high schools.
 See pages 6 and 7 for more information.